Dallas: Politics

-The city of Dallas is a Democratic stronghold, with over 69% of voters supporting Joe Biden in the 2020 presidential election and 67% of voters supporting Hillary Clinton in the 2016 presidential election (excluding write-ins).
+Since 2023, Dallas has been the largest city in the United States with a Republican mayor after Eric Johnson switched parties after winning re-election.
+He ran and was elected as a Democrat.
+However, the city is normally a Democratic stronghold, with over 60% of voters supporting Kamala Harris in the 2024 presidential election, 69% of voters supporting Joe Biden in the 2020 presidential election and 67% of voters supporting Hillary Clinton in the 2016 presidential election (excluding write-ins).
 Democratic voters dominate the majority of the city, especially the central urban core and southern sectors, with Republicans spreading a sliver of suburban neighborhoods in North Dallas.
-In the 2004 U.S. presidential elections, 57% of Dallas voters voted for John Kerry over George W. Bush.
+In the 2004 U.S. presidential election, 57% of Dallas voters voted for John Kerry over George W. Bush.
 Dallas County was closely divided, with 50% of voters voting for Bush and 49% voting for Kerry.
 Results in the 2008 and 2012 elections favored Barack Obama, with the 44th President receiving 57% of Dallas County voters in both years, with greater margins in the city of Dallas.
 In the 2016 U.S. presidential election, approximately 66% of Dallas voters voted for Hillary Clinton, with 28% of city voters voting for Donald Trump.
 Dallas County as a whole saw 61% of voters voting for Clinton, with 35% support for Trump.
 In 2004, Lupe Valdez was elected Dallas County Sheriff.
 An open lesbian, Valdez was the only female sheriff in the state of Texas until her resignation.
 Despite controversies in her handling of county jails, she won re-election in 2008 with a 10-point victory over Republican challenger Lowell Cannaday.
+In the 2024 United States presidential election, Donald Trump, achieved 34.1% of the vote in the city of Dallas.
+This marked the highest level of support for a Republican candidate in the city since the 2012 election, when Mitt Romney received a comparable percentage.
+Trump's performance in Dallas has been attributed in part to a notable shift in Hispanic voter preferences within Texas.
+Trump garnered an estimated 55% of the Hispanic vote statewide, a significant improvement from his performance among Hispanic voters in 2016.